The Emergency (India): Raj Narain verdict

 Raj Narain, who had been defeated in the 1971 parliamentary election by Indira Gandhi, lodged cases of election fraud and use of state machinery for election purposes against her in the Allahabad High Court.
-Shanti Bhushan fought the case for Narain (Nani Palkhivala fought the case for Indira).
-Indira Gandhi was also cross-examined in the High Court which was the first such instance for an Indian Prime Minister (Indira Gandhi had to present herself for 5 hours in front of judge).
+Shanti Bhushan fought the case for Narain (Nani Palkhivala fought the case for Gandhi).
+Indira Gandhi was also cross-examined in the High Court, which was the first such instance for an Indian Prime Minister (Indira Gandhi had to present herself for 5 hours in front of the judge).

 On 12 June 1975, Justice Jagmohanlal Sinha of the Allahabad High Court found the prime minister guilty on the charge of misuse of government machinery for her election campaign.
 The court declared her election null and void and unseated her from her seat in the Lok Sabha.
 The court also banned her from contesting any election for an additional six years.
 Serious charges such as bribing voters and election malpractices were dropped and she was held responsible for misusing government machinery and found guilty on charges such as using the state police to build a dais, availing herself of the services of a government officer, Yashpal Kapoor, during the elections before he had resigned from his position, and use of electricity from the state electricity department.

-Because the court unseated her on comparatively frivolous charges, while she was acquitted on more serious charges, The Times described it as "firing the Prime Minister for a traffic ticket".
-Her supporters organised mass pro-Indira demonstrations in the streets of Delhi close to the Prime Minister's residence.
-The persistent efforts of Narain were praised worldwide as it took over four years for Justice Sinha to pass judgement against the prime minister.
+Her supporters organized mass pro-Indira demonstrations in the streets of Delhi close to the Prime Minister's residence.

 Indira Gandhi challenged the High Court's decision in the Supreme Court.
-Justice V. R. Krishna Iyer, on 24 June 1975, upheld the High Court judgement and ordered all privileges Gandhi received as an MP be stopped, and that she be debarred from voting.
+Justice V. R. Krishna Iyer, on 24 June 1975, upheld the High Court judgment and ordered all privileges Gandhi received as an MP be stopped, and that she be debarred from voting.
 However, she was allowed to continue as Prime Minister pending the resolution of her appeal.
 Jayaprakash Narayan and Morarji Desai called for daily anti-government protests.
-The next day, Jayaprakash Narayan organised a large rally in Delhi, where he said that a police officer must reject the orders of government if the order is immoral and unethical as this was Mahatma Gandhi's motto during the freedom struggle.
+The next day, Jayaprakash Narayan organized a large rally in Delhi, where he said that a police officer must reject the orders of the government if the order is immoral and unethical as this was Mahatma Gandhi's motto during the freedom struggle.
 Such a statement was taken as a sign of inciting rebellion in the country.
 Later that day, Indira Gandhi requested a compliant President Fakhruddin Ali Ahmed to proclaim a state of emergency.
-Within three hours, the electricity to all major newspapers was cut and the political opposition arrested.
-The proposal was sent without discussion with the Union Cabinet, who only learnt of it and ratified it the next morning.
+Within three hours, the electricity to all major newspapers was cut and the political opposition was arrested.
+The proposal was sent without discussion with the Union Cabinet, who only learned of it and ratified it the next morning.